19 of the best space documentaries you need to watch

 The last years happened to have produced some great space documentaries.
 These include, but are not limited to:

-- Apollo 11 - An inspiring documentary about one of the most important achievements of our species of all time.
+- Apollo 11 - An inspiring documentary about one of the most significant achievements of our species.
 It is a compilation of footage and contemporary audio from the time.
 We'll discuss this in more detail further on.

-- Chasing the Moon - This great little documentary series traces the major events behind the race to land on the Moon.
+- Chasing the Moon - This great little documentary series traces the significant events behind the race to land on the Moon.
 It also includes archival footage, some never-seen-before by the public.

 - Searching for Skylab - America's Forgotten Triumph - This 2019 documentary explores the story behind the 1970s American space station Skylab.

-But, there is a huge catalog of space documentaries that are great to watch whatever year it is.
+But there is a huge catalog of space documentaries that are great to watch, whatever year.

 1. "Apollo 11" has no narrator

 "Apollo 11" is a fascinating documentary packed with historical footage from this history-making manned mission to the Moon.
-You'll get to see real footage from the NASA control room and on the rocket itself, as well as footage from the moon lander.
+You'll see actual footage from the NASA control room, the rocket itself, and the moon lander.

 It offers an incredible opportunity to understand everything that went into that awe-inspiring event, from pre-launch to splashdown recovery.

 Unlike other documentaries, "Apollo 11" does not have a narrator.
-All audio is from mission control which can make it difficult to understand at times.
-Otherwise, this is a refreshing and fascinating insight into one of man's greatest achievements.
+All audio is from mission control, which can sometimes make it difficult to understand.
+Otherwise, this is a refreshing and fascinating insight into one of man's most outstanding achievements.

 2. "Fight for Space" is a must watch

-"The Fight for Space" is an interesting documentary whose main theme is about the decline of the space program post the Apollo program.
+"The Fight for Space" is an exciting documentary whose central theme is the decline of the space program post the Apollo program.
 The documentary attempts to explain why, since then, man hasn't even left Earth's orbit.

-It features famous scientists like American astronomer and astrophysicist Neil deGrasse Tyson and Michio Kaku who argue that the decision to cut back on space exploration funding was a real scientific tragedy.
-They also attempt to make the case for returning to space as soon as possible.
+It features famous scientists like American astronomer and astrophysicist Neil deGrasse Tyson and Michio Kaku, who argue that the decision to cut back on space exploration funding was a real scientific tragedy.
+They also attempt to make a case for returning to space immediately.